ciao-chung/ciao-vue-dialog/README.md

 > Vue Component

-You can inject a custom vue component into dialog
+You can inject a custom vue component into dialog by this property

 ```javascript
 import CustomComponent from 'path/to/custom/component'